melo936/ChromiumHardening/flags/chrome-command-line.md

 #### Slower JavaScript performance

-Using JITless mode improves security, but might reduce V8’s performance [More Information](https://v8.dev/blog/jitless) For some reason, ProtonMail doesn't work in JTLess mode
+Using JITless mode improves security, but might reduce V8’s performance [More Information](https://v8.dev/blog/jitless).

+For some reason, ProtonMail doesn't work in JTLess mode

 Remove `--jitless` from `--js-flags`

+#### Devtools, captchas and third-party frames not working

+Remove `--isolation-by-default`

 ### Mega.nz